 Serve Thanksgiving Dinner With Reusables

-When hosting a large gathering for Thanksgiving it seems easier to serve the meal on plastic or paper throw-aways.
-This year opt to serve your Thanksgiving feast on reusable dish ware.
-Not only is it more eco friendly, but it makes the holiday feel extra special to take the time to get out nice dinner ware to share with family.
+When hosting a large gathering for Thanksgiving it seems easier to serve the meal on plastic throw-aways or paper plates.
+This year opt to serve your Thanksgiving feast on reusable dinnerware.
+Not only is it more eco friendly, but it makes the holiday feel extra special to take the time to get out nice dinner ware to share with family members.
 You could also purchase a set of reusable bamboo plates and silverware to use each year during gatherings.
 This will save you the hassle of getting your ceramic plates out but still eliminating all the waste of plastic or paper.

 The best thing about bamboo dinnerware is that kids can’t break them, they’re reusable, and they look really nice at a table.